HansT01/timeprofiles/README.md

         # Method content
 ```

-Another way of using the profiling decorators is to apply it onto a class instance.
-In the following example, only the methods called from the object will be profiled.
+Another way of using the profiling decorators is to apply it directly onto a class object.
+In the following example, only the methods called from the example_object will be profiled.

 ```python
 example_obj = TimeProfiler.profile_class_methods(ExampleClass())
 ```

-After adding the decorators and calling the methods, the **display_profiles** or the **plot_profiles** static methods can be called to visualize the time profiles for each method.
+After adding the decorators and calling the methods, the **display_profiles** or the **plot_profiles** static methods can be called to visualize the method time profiles.

 ```python
 TimeProfiler.display_profiles(order_by=TimeProfiler.ORDER_BY_AVERAGE, reverse=False, full_name=True)